Can today’s Corporate Affairs Director be tomorrow’s CEO?

 They have shared advice to help you turn this ambition into reality.

 They’ve all transitioned successfully to CEO and equivalent senior management roles.

 Plus I’ve got some tips to share with you if you wish your career path to lead from Comms to CEO.

-From Corporate Affairs to Corporate Leader
+How to move from Corporate Affairs to Corporate Leader

 I caught up with David Broome, Managing Partner of Broome Yasar Partnership, Global Executive Recruiters in Corporate Affairs and Investor Relations, to hear about the study.

 David says: “Our report is deliberately broad, including discussions with leaders across major companies and public and third sector organisations, as well as trade associations.

 “We’ve also considered the alternative transition from corporate affairs to boardroom through non-executive positions – still a rare route but one that is expected to broaden as boards seek increasing diversity and cross-sector knowledge.

 “The profiled leaders offer advice on how corporate affairs professionals can ensure they are credible contenders for broader leadership positions.
 Together, we explore the skills they’ve developed to reach the top”